Aji Amarillo vs Lemon Drop: Peruvian Paste or Citrus Bite?

 Lemon Drop

 The hardest part of growing lemon drops is patience with fruit set.
-Like most baccatums, this plant grows large - often 3–4 feet tall - and will produce abundant foliage before committing to fruit.
+Like most baccatums, this plant grows large, often 3 to 4 feet tall - and will produce abundant foliage before committing to fruit.

-Germination itself is straightforward at 80–85°F soil temperature, but the long 90–100 day maturity window means starting seeds indoors 10–12 weeks before last frost is not optional in most of North America.
+Germination itself is straightforward at 80 to 85°F soil temperature, but the long 90 to 100 day maturity window means starting seeds indoors 10 to 12 weeks before last frost is not optional in most of North America.
 The plant needs a long season to hit its stride.

-Lemon drops thrive in containers - a 5-gallon pot is the minimum, though 7–10 gallons produces noticeably larger harvests.
-If you're working with pots, check our container pepper guide before choosing your mix, since baccatums are sensitive to waterlogged roots.
+Lemon drops thrive in containers, a 5-gallon pot is the minimum, though 7 to 10 gallons produces noticeably larger harvests.
+If you're working with pots, check our container pepper before choosing your mix, since baccatums are sensitive to waterlogged roots.

 Origin & background